 Berengo | Welcome to the glass revolution

-A glass studio, an art foundation, and an internationally acclaimed project: Berengo Studio, Fondazione Berengo, and Glasstress.
-The three essential souls that make up Berengo, a place where artists, designers and the best creative minds from every discipline can create works in glass which exceed all expectations, an opportunity to write new chapters in the histories of both glass and art.
+Berengo Studio, Fondazione Berengo and Glasstress: a glass studio, an art foundation and an internationally acclaimed exhibition.
+The three essential components that make up the Berengo universe, a place where artists, designers and creatives from every discipline create innovative works in glass, and together write a new chapter in the history of this ancient and beguiling medium.

 With time Fondazione Berengo was born, and along with Berengo Studio the institution has contributed at an international level to the development and promotion of art made with glass.
 Works made at Berengo are on display in collections (both public and private) around the world, including the prestigious Corning Museum of Glass Art.
 Berengo’s passion has been a driving force in the art world for bolstering the reputation of art made with glass over the last thirty years.
 A key contributor to the Biennale of Art in Venice the Studio has collaborated with artists to produce works for a number of Pavilions at this year’s edition.
 In fact the increase of artists exhibiting work in glass at the Biennale can be directly linked to the work of Berengo Studio, who have become a staple for artists wishing to experiment with the medium.